KazukiKoto/StudioToPABPricer/README.md

 Or price a CSV without the web UI:

 ```
-make docker-price CSV=runway_sample.csv
+make docker-price CSV=input/your_parts_list.csv
 ```

 Priced CSVs are written to `outputs/`.

 ## Web UI

-Drag a CSV in at `http://localhost:8000`.
+Drag in one or more CSVs at `http://localhost:8000`.
+Each file gets its own row with a "Copies" count, so you can price several builds at once (e.g. 3&times; one list and 17&times; another) as a single aggregate total.
+Files are validated as CSV both in the browser and on the server before pricing.
 You'll get:

-- A priced table for every part LEGO's site matched, with GBP unit/line totals.
+- A priced table for every part LEGO's site matched, with GBP unit/line totals (rounded to 2dp).
 - A "not found" table (usually discontinued colours PAB no longer sells) where you can enter a manual unit price to accept it into the total.
+The same missing piece is combined into one row even if it appeared in multiple uploaded CSVs.
-- A CSV download of the final, reconciled result.
+- A "Download" button for the final, reconciled result, with a dropdown for either
+  format:
+  - **Simple** (default) — one row per unique part/colour with combined qty and line total.
+  - **Detailed** — every priced line item as-is.

+  Both are saved as `outputs/<timestamp>_simple.csv` / `outputs/<timestamp>_detailed.csv`.

 ## Native (no Docker)